WhenWen/Solving-LPN-using-Neural-Networks/readme.md

 ## Train Neural Networks to solve LPN problems

-To train a neural network to solve LPN problems, one should run the following commands.
+To train a neural network to solve LPN problems, one should run the following command.

 ```bash
 python pyscript/lpn.py -c config/EXPERIMENT_NAME.config